forax/pro-demo/README.md

 The module-info.java defines the modules required (using the directive requires) and the package exported (using the directive exports).

-Here, there is no module required (java.base is required by default) so the module-info.java only contains one directive exports
+Here, there is no module required (java.base is required by default) so the [module-info.java]() of the module printer.api only contains one directive exports
 ```
 module printer.api {
   exports com.acme.printer.api;